TYPO3-extensions/rx_shariff/Documentation/General/Index.rst

 Technically, the backend part is implemented by using a TYPO3 eID script, whose data is loaded by a JS AJAX request of the frontend part.
 The retrieved count values are stored in the TYPO3 cache.

-The extension is based on shariff (version 1.23.0) and shariff-backend-php (version 3.0.1).
+The extension is based on shariff (version 1.23.0) and shariff-backend-php (version 5.0.0).

-(shariff-backend-php will remain in version 3.0.1 to maintain PHP 5.3 compatibility until TYPO3 CMS 6.2 support is dropped, but bugfixes are applied)